Postdrome: The Migraine Hangover

 Not every migraineur experiences postdrome, though most do.
-In one study, 68% of participants had migraine hangover symptoms that lasted from a few hours to a couple days, with an average duration of 25.2 hours.
-Symptoms include of tiredness, difficulty concentrating, weakness, dizziness, lightheadedness, decreased energy, head pain, skin and scalp sensitivity, and mood change.2
+In one study, 68% of participants had migraine hangover symptoms that lasted from a few hours to a couple days, with an average duration of 25.2 hours.1 Symptoms include tiredness, difficulty concentrating, weakness, dizziness, lightheadedness, decreased energy, head pain, skin and scalp sensitivity, and mood change.2

 What does a migraine hangover feel like?

 I first wrote about postdrome in 2007 and have collected more than 250 accounts of migraineurs' experiences with it.3 People describe the physical sensations as weighted down limbs, moving through mud, walking through quicksand, heaviness, and numbness.
 Some say they feel like they've just run a marathon or been beaten up or hit by a truck.

 Though the pain isn't as severe as in the height of the migraine.
 Head pain is common and often exacerbated by coughing or sneezing.
 Some say their head and brain feel bruised.
 Emotionally, people describe being easily agitated and annoyed, impatient, sad, and depressed.
 A dense mental fog or haze, difficulty making decisions, mental confusion, and forgetfulness are also frequently reported symptoms.

 Postdrome interferes with work and relationships

 Many migraineurs, both in studies and stories I've collected, say postdrome interferes with their work as well as their family and social relationships.
 Because the worst of the migraine is over, many feel like they should be able to get more done and feel guilty for not being productive.
 If you fall into this category - I certainly do - remember that the migraine is not over.
 You're still experiencing symptoms, though not as intense, so try to go easy on yourself.